Nav-CARE is a program being developed through research that is currently available in select communities across Canada.

-Nav-CARE was birthed out of research conducted in rural palliative care by Dr. Barbara Pesut and Dr. Wendy Duggleby.
-Through their research they discovered that rural seniors living at home were not receiving the support that they needed, particularly when they were living in the transition between chronic illness and palliative care.
-However, they also discovered that there were many resources in rural communities that few people knew about and that volunteers had great potential to contribute meaningfully to the care of these rural seniors.
-Indeed, some the greatest barriers for volunteers were lack of opportunities to get connected to the seniors who needed help.
+Nav-CARE was developed from research conducted in rural palliative care by Dr. Barbara Pesut and Dr. Wendy Duggleby.
+Through their research they discovered that rural older persons living at home were not receiving the support that they needed, particularly when they were living in the transition between chronic illness and palliative care.
+They also discovered that there were many resources in rural communities that few people knew about.
+Indeed, some the greatest barriers for volunteers were the lack of opportunities to become connected to older persons who needed help.
 This led to the development of Nav-CARE.

-Dr. Duggleby developed navigation competencies for assisting rural seniors while Dr. Pesut trialled nurse/volunteer navigation partnerships in one rural community.
-Nav-CARE was developed strategically through a series of research projects over a seven year period and has now been implemented in 14 hospice societies, with a growth plan to add another 9 sites in 2019.
+Dr. Duggleby developed competencies for navigation in assisting rural older persons while Dr. Pesut trialled nurse/volunteer navigation partnerships in one rural community.
+Nav-CARE has been developed strategically through a series of research projects over a ten-year period and has now been implemented in 25 sites across Canada.
 Findings from these projects can be found here.
 To view a list of our partners click here.

 - Talk through important decisions and future plans